 - You Kill It, You Bought It: How he got the job.
 And how his successor gets the job too.

 An asari Spectre introduced in "Lair of the Shadow Broker" who is handling the cases of the Shadow Broker's attempted assassination of Liara T'Soni.
-She joins Shepard in his/her effort to track down Liara after she was attacked in her home.
+She joins Shepard in their effort to track down Liara after she was attacked in her home.

 - Anti-Villain: She works with the Broker in order to get intelligence necessary for her Spectre duties, and sees doing the Broker's dirty work as an acceptable price to pay.